 Before you do the activity, go on a long, leisurely nature walk to collect the collage materials: twigs, stones, sticks, grass, leaves, pine cones, tree bark, and whatever else attracts your kids’ interest.

 Depending on the time of year, there might be many beautiful flowers in bloom right now, but if you want to create a collage that will last for a long time, leave them be.

 The base to which everything will be glued (a shoebox cover, a sturdy piece of cardboard, or an old picture frame*)

 Leaves, twigs, mulch, pine cones, grass, etc

-(optional) magnifying glass
+A magnifying glass (optional)

 The line of symmetry is that line that divides an object in two.
 Sometimes you need to imagine that line.

-An object can have more than one line of symmetry.
+A pine cone has more than one line of symmetry.